The ELD mandate is almost here. The deadline for ELD mandate compliance is less than seven months away now.

 The first item in this list is for making sure that you are fully aware of the ELD mandate deadline.

-As per the FMCSA’s final ELD rule, eligible commercial motor vehicles should have certified ELDs installed by December 18, 2017.
+As per the FMCSA’s final ELD rule, eligible commercial motor vehicles should have registered ELDs installed by December 18, 2017.
 Beyond this date, non-ELD CMVs will not be in compliance with the ELD mandate.

 There is one exception that extends this deadline by two years.